 We pride ourselves on a fast, efficient, and professional service with an emphasis on customer satisfaction, with this in mind we offer same or next day call out.

-All work is carried out by fully trained professional engineers and is backed with a full written guarantee of 1-3 years, and as members of The Confederation of Aerial Industries you can be sure of a “Quality job at an affordable price!!!”We offer free advice and free estimates.
+All work is carried out by fully trained professional engineers and is backed with a full written guarantee of 1-3 years, and as members of The RDI you can be sure of a “Quality job at an affordable price!!!”We offer free advice and free estimates.

 4G INTERFERENCE ISSUES

 The end of analogue TV and a completed switch to digital has freed frequency spectrum that can be used for other services now that TV services make more economical use of what was purely TV transmission bandwidth.
 More programmes can be fitted in less space which has made room for ‘Fourth Generation’ (4G) mobile services related to fast, mobile broadband.

 To move forward the development of spare frequency space the government are hoping to auction the available space by the end of this year (2012).